purpleclay/go-overlay/README.md

 Discover the common usage patterns for `go-bin`:

-- Always select the latest version of Go:
+- Always select the latest version of Go (_includes release candidates in selection_):

 ```nix
 go-bin.latest